 The regulator will only register an applicant if they appear to be fit for registration.
 Following registration, individuals and firms must maintain their fitness in order to remain registered.
 If the regulator determines that a registrant has become unfit for registration, the regulator may suspend or revoke the registration.
 See Part 6 of this Companion Policy for guidance on suspension and revocation of individual registration.
-See Part 10 of this Companion Policy for guidance on suspension and revocation.
+See Part 10 of this Companion Policy for guidance or guidance on suspension and revocation of firm registration.